zdelrosario/data-science-curriculum/exercises/e-windows-wsl.md

 ![RStudio](./images/rstudio-terminal-wsl.png)

+This will allow you to use the `Terminal` in RStudio for the tasks mentioned in the other exercises.

 ## Installing missing packages in terminal
 <!-- ------------------------- -->

+You will need to install some missing packages in order to fully use the `data-science-curriculum` repository.
 For instance, you will need the `make` command to build; this is how you install it from WSL:

 `$ sudo apt install make --fix-missing`